cvano/cvano/README.md

 # Hello, I'm Clay!
   I'm a senior Computer Science student at the University of Michigan.
 Go Blue! 〽️

-  In Summer 2024, I was a Software Engineer Intern at Raymond James in St. Petersburg, Florida.

-  In Summer 2023, I was a Software Engineer Intern at United Wholesale Mortgage.
+  I'm a Software Engineer, incoming at Bloomberg, previously interned at Raymond James and United Wholesale Mortgage.

 ## About Me
-  🌱 I’m currently learning about Distributed Systems with Go, and Conversational AI.
+  🌱 I’m currently learning about Compilers with Rust, Distributed Systems with Go, and Conversational AI.

-  🏆 Recently I've been learning TypeScript and Angular!

   🔭 I’m currently working on my degree, personal projects, and pursuing a SWE career!